1

 More information

-• Read about the health effects of Cannabis on youth and the importance of safely storing Cannabis products to prevent youth use.
+• Read about the health effects of cannabis on youth and the importance of safely storing cannabis products to prevent youth use.

-• It’s important to talk about Cannabis with youth early and often to answer their questions about Cannabis and connect with them on their goals.
+• It’s important to talk about cannabis with youth early and often to answer their questions about cannabis and connect with them on their goals.

-• Download shareable resources about youth and Cannabis, tips for parents, and tips for youth-serving professionals.
+• Download shareable resources about youth and cannabis, tips for parents, and tips for youth-serving professionals.